windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/mvc/uri-route-building.md

 These uri data can help us add base path to our uri, so the link will not break if we use relative url.

-This is a uri we add host and base path.
+Add host and base path.

 ``` php
 echo $link = $uri->root . '/romeo/and/juliet';